 Mr Tan is a director of Sembcorp Salalah.
-He is also the Executive Vice President & Head of Group Business Development & Commercial at Sembcorp Industries.
+He is also the Executive Vice President & Head of Group Business Development & Commercial, Utilities at Sembcorp Industries.
 Mr Tan is responsible for business development at Sembcorp Industries and drives the expansion of the Group's energy and water businesses globally.

 He brings with him broad experience in strategy, business and project development for the utilities industry.
 Mr Tan started his career with Sembcorp in 1990 and was Managing Director of Vopak China between 2004 to 2007 in Shanghai.
 Prior to that, he spent 12 years in engineering and project management for the oil and gas sector at Brown & Root Far East and worked in London, Kuala Lumpur and Miri, Sarawak during that period.
-While at Sembcorp, Mr Tan pioneered the early development of the Group's Utilities business on Jurong Island and drove the business' expansion into China, the UK, the Middle East and India.
-He also led Sembcorp's acquisition of Cascal's global municipal water business.
+While at Sembcorp, Mr Tan pioneered the early development of the Group's Utilities business on Jurong Island and led the business' expansion into China, India, the UK, the Middle East, Myanmar and Bangladesh.
+In addition, he drove the acquisition of Sembcorp's renewable energy businesses in China and India, as well as the acquisition of Cascal's international municipal water business.